 |Right-click header||Ctrl+Shift+Alt+NumPad *||Ctrl+Shift+Alt+9||Ctrl+Shift+Alt+O||Shift+NumPad *||Right-clicks the column header above the current cell in the ListView.|

 Note: Though standard JAWS Table Layer commands do not exit the Table Layer, the above Table Layer commands will do so.
 This is because clicking cells and headers usually causes new or reorganized screens to appear, whereas the standard JAWS Table Layer commands simply navigate among cells.
 As a side effect, it will be necessary to use commands outside of the Table Layer in order to double-click cells.

-This section and its subsections are written based on OpenTween 1.3.2.
+This section and its subsections are written based on OpenTween 1.3.2 but have proven valid through at least OpenTween .4.3.
 Some keystrokes and functionality may not apply identically in other OpenTween versions or in Tween.
 Any entries containing three question marks (???) need further clarification.
 The commands and functionality described in these subsections apply regardless of whether JAWS or these scripts are running.

 |Space in a tweet list||Jump to the next unread tweet in the current buffer.
 If there are none, move to the first unread tweet in the next buffer with unread tweets.
 If there are none, move to the last tweet in the Recents tab.|